What to Pack for Bhutan & Nepal

 - Hairdryers are available at all accommodations.

-—Bring socks made of wool or other moisture-wicking material.
-Cotton socks are not recommended for longer walks.
-As you will need to remove your shoes while visiting temples and monasteries, and floors in these public places tend to be very cold, you may also wish to bring an old pair of socks you can wear during these outings. - 2–3 pairs of comfortable, long pants
+—As you will need to remove your shoes while visiting temples and monasteries, and floors in these public places tend to be cold and very dirty, you may also wish to bring an old pair of socks you can wear during these outings and throw away after the adventure. - Scarf (optional)

 - Sleepwear